srsholmes/angular-gulp-boilerplate/README.md

-# angular-gulp-boilerplate
+# angular-wallpaper-search
-An angular boilerplate with gulp as a task runner.
+A web application to search for wallpapers built with Angular